tobiaslins/lisk-avatar/README.md

 ## How to use avatar

 To generate an avatar just embed following URL `https://avatar.lisk.ws/`.
-Now you can append a wallet id to generate an avatar
+Now you can append a Lisk ID to generate an avatar

 You will receive a `svg` that you can embed within your application.

-Each wallet id will generate a unique `avatar`.
-Just replace `1234567890L` with your `wallet id`
+Each Lisk ID will generate a unique `avatar`.
+Just replace `1234567890L` with your `Lisk ID`

 ### SVG avatar